-Herbs contain a variety of phytochemicals, some of them with an immense potential in the management and treatment of skin problems and wounds.
-These natural agents have been shown to effectively induce healing and regeneration of lost tissue.
-So, before grabbing any pharmaceutical creams, check out these five herbs that are useful for skin healing and skin diseases.
+Herbs contain a variety of phytochemicals, some of which have an immense potential in the management and treatment of skin problems and wounds.
+These natural agents have been shown to effectively induce healing and regeneration of damaged tissue.
+So, before grabbing any pharmaceutical creams, check out these five herbs that are useful for skin healing.

 1. Tea Plant (Camellia sinensis)

 The tea plant has been cultivated for over 4,000 years and is the source of white tea, green tea, black tea, oolong, and pu-erh.
-Although its soothingly aromatic taste is well-known, modern science has proven its effectiveness against a wide ray of ailments, including skin problems.
+Although its soothingly aromatic taste has long been known, modern science has proven its effectiveness against a wide array of ailments, including skin problems.

 Tea plant's flavonoids are mainly responsible for promoting wound healing.
 These phytoconstituents have antioxidant, anti-inflammatory, and antimicrobial effects that inhibit microbial growth and quicken skin repair by encouraging wound contraction and collagen formation.